 Each device connected to the AXI INTC core can use either normal or fast interrupt mode, based on the latency requirement.
-Fast interrupt mode can be chosen for designs requiring better latency.
-Fast interrupt mode is enabled by setting the corresponding bit in Interrupt Mode register (IMR).
-The interrupt is acknowledged through PROCESSOR_ACK ports driven by the processor for interrupts configured in fast interrupt mode.
-The AXI INTC core drives the interrupt vector address of the highest priority interrupt along with the IRQ.
-The IRQ generated is cleared based on the PROCESSOR_ACK signal, and the corresponding IAR bit is updated after acknowledgement is received by PROCESSOR_ACK.
+Fast interrupt mode can be chosen for designs requiring lower latency.
+Fast interrupt mode is enabled by setting the corresponding bit in Interrupt Mode Register (IMR).
+The interrupt is acknowledged through Processor\ack ports driven by the processor for interrupts configured in fast interrupt mode.
+The AXI INTC core drives the interrupt vector address of the highest priority interrupt along with the interrupt request t (Irq).
+The Irq generated is cleared based on the Processor\ack signal, and the corresponding Interrupt Acknowledge Register (IAR) bit is updated after acknowledgement is received by Processor\ack.
 The IAR write operation is done internally by the AXI INTC core.
-The processor sends 0b01 on the PROCESSOR_ACK port when the interrupt is acknowledged by the processor (when branching to the interrupt service routine), and sends 0b10 when executing an RTID instruction in the interrupt service routine.
-For edge-type interrupts, the corresponding bit in the ISR is cleared upon receiving 0b01 or 0b11 is seen on the PROCESSOR_ACK port.
+The processor sends 0b01 on the Processor\ack port when the interrupt is acknowledged by the processor (when branching to the interrupt service routine), and sends 0b10 when executing a Return from Interrupt (RTID) instruction in the interrupt service routine.
+For edge-type interrupts, the corresponding bit in the ISR is cleared upon receiving 0b01 on the Processor\ack port.
+For level-type interrupts, the corresponding bit in the ISR is cleared when 0b10 or 0b11 is seen on the Processor\ack port.